wqying/cogs106-simulate-and-recover/README.md

 # cogs106-simulate-and-recover
-Repo for my COGS 106 class final project.
+This repository contains code for my COGS 106 class final project.

+## Introduction to the EZ Diffusion Model ##

+## Code Organization ##